 There are certain predisposing factors which lead people into addiction.
 Nobody becomes an addict by choice.
 They get there, due to a broad range of circumstances and scenarios too many to list here completely however here are a few of the more common addiction starters we find in consultation with clients.

-- They are ignorant of the real dangers.
+- They are unaware of the real dangers involved in substance use

-- They start with alcohol – easily obtainable, but a known gateway to illegal drugs.
+- They start with alcohol – easily obtainable, but then move on to illegal drugs under the influence

 It is never too late.
-All addicts can start a process of recovery through psychological and medical intervention.
-This journey begins with understanding the core problems which drove them to seek relief through drugs in the first place.
-Addicts can become addicts in recovery if they are bold enough to reach out for help.
+Anyone can start a process of recovery through psychological and medical intervention.
+This journey begins with understanding the core problems which drove them to seek relief through substances in the first place.